TimingsBotFork/Timings-Bot/README.md

 ## In Progress
 * `.update` command to update either all available plugins to the latest version or just one plugin
-* ability to fix all timings recommendations with one click or one click per recommendation
+* ability to fix all timings recommendations with one click or one click per recommend